-We expect to begin a Phase 3 clinical trial of topical ocular ADX-102 for the treatment of noninfectious anterior uveitis in the second quarter of 2017.
-We expect to begin a Phase 3 clinical trial of topical dermatologic ADX-102 for the treatment of the dermal manifestations of SLS in the second half of 2017.
-We expect to begin a Phase 2b clinical trial of topical ocular ADX-102 for the treatment of allergic conjunctivitis in the first quarter of 2017.
-We expect to begin a Phase 2a clinical trial of topical ocular ADX-102 for the treatment of dry eye syndrome in the second quarter of 2017, and we may also subsequently initiate a Phase 2a clinical trial of ADX-103 in dry eye syndrome.
-We expect to begin a Phase 1 clinical trial of systemically administered ADX-102 or ADX-104 in the first half of 2018.
-We expect to begin systemically administered Phase 2a clinical trials in SLS and SSADH Deficiency in the second half of 2018.
-All of our development timelines may be subject to adjustment depending on recruitment rate, regulatory agency review, results and other factors that could delay the initiation and completion of clinical trials.
+In February 2017, we announced the enrollment of the first patient in a Phase 2b clinical trial of topical ocular ADX-102 for the treatment of allergic conjunctivitis, and in April 2017, we announced the completion of dosing in the trial.
+In April 2017, we commenced a Phase 3 clinical trial of topical ocular ADX-102 for the treatment of noninfectious anterior uveitis.
+We expect to begin a planned Phase 3 clinical trial of topical dermatologic ADX-102 for the treatment of the skin manifestations of SLS in the second half of 2017.
+We expect to begin a planned Phase 2a clinical trial of topical ocular ADX-102 for the treatment of Dry Eye Syndrome in the second quarter of 2017, and contingent on preclinical results, regulatory feedback, and other factors, we may also subsequently initiate a planned Phase 2a clinical trial of ADX-103 in Dry Eye Syndrome.
+In 2018, we expect to begin planned Phase 1 and Phase 2a clinical trials of an orally administered aldehyde trap in SLS and SSADH.
+All of our development timelines could be subject to adjustment depending on recruitment rate, regulatory agency review, preclinical and clinical results and other factors that could delay the initiation or completion of clinical trials.